leebyron/til/entries/ikagai.md

 written a book on Ikagai) has [a video][ken mogi's video] addressing the venn-diagram and attempting to reclaim the term back to its original intent.

-[mark winn's blog post]: https://theviewinside.me/what-is-your-ikigai/
+[marc winn's blog post]: https://theviewinside.me/what-is-your-ikigai/
-[mark winn's follow up]: https://theviewinside.me/meme-seeding/
+[marc winn's follow up]: https://theviewinside.me/meme-seeding/
 [dan buettner's ted talk]:
   http://www.ted.com/talks/dan_buettner_how_to_live_to_be_100
 [andrés zuzunaga]: https://www.cosmograma.com/proposito.php